prataprc/prataprc.github.io.v1/_contents/sorting-data.rst

 don't remember the order for those characters.
 In fact, I am not even sure whether it matters.

-Additionally there are certain european languages that uses latin characters for script and do have a sort order, but the sort order differs from one context to another, for instance whether it is an index of "phone-book" or "dictionary".
+Additionally there are certain European languages that uses Latin characters for script and do have a sort order, but the sort order differs from one context to another, for instance whether it is an index of "phone-book" or "dictionary".